-A beach town located in Raigad district of Maharashtra, Diveagar is famous for its clean beach and temple dedicated to Suvarna Ganesha (Ganesha of Gold).
+A beach town located in the Raigad district of Maharashtra, Diveagar is famous for its clean beach and temple dedicated to Suvarna Ganesha (Ganesha of Gold).
 Diveagar is a favorite weekend destination among Mumbaikars, being located just 170 km away.
 The pristine six-km long beach at Divegar is its biggest draw.

-According to historical records, the Shilahara dynasty ruled the area for around 450 years between 800 and 1265 AD.
-Due to its proximity to the sea, trade and business flourished in Diveagar.
-The town also endured the wrath of Arab pirates who looted the village and destroyed many temples.
+According to historical records, the Shilahara dynasty ruled Diveagar for around 450 years between 800 and 1265 AD.
+Due to its proximity to the sea, trade and business flourished here and the town eventually endured the wrath of Arab pirates who looted the village and destroyed many temples.
 Visit these temples on your visit here and also pay a visit to the one dedicated to Lord Ganesha.

-Tourists often club their visit to Diveagar with Shriwardhan and Harihareshwar.
+Tourists often club their visit to Diveagar with Shrivardhan and Harihareshwar.

 Accommodation options are limited in Diveagar.
-A few deluxe and budget hotels are available.
+A few budget and mid-range hotels are available.

-Eating at restaurant attached to hotels are the best option.
-Don’t forget to inform your hotel about the food requirements.
+In-house restaurants are the best option for eating.
+Don’t forget to inform your hotel about the food preferences.